iwswordpress/ndc-gql/COURSES-01/GUIDE.md

 -  Server04 - enable queries by id for students and projects but not able to resolve linked types.
 -  cars-parts - used to show resolving.
 -  Server05 - Basic add project mutation
--  Server06 - Mutation (CRUD) for a project wint input type and use in HTML query.
+-  Server06 - Mutation (CRUD) for a project with input type and use in HTML query.

 ## SERVER00